Volt Europa: Spain

 Volt Spain (Volt España) was officially registered as a party in Spain on 15 June 2018 as the third national section.
 The party won 32,291 votes in the 2019 European Parliament election.
 In May, the party contested the local elections in Madrid for the first time since the European elections, but failed to win a mandate.
 During the elections, a representative of the right-wing populist Vox warned against confusion with his own party, as the placement of the ballot papers next to each other was, according to him, intended to cause confusion.
 Volt's average age in Spain is below 35, and its chairs are Rachele Arciulo and Cristian Castrillón.

 Sweden

-Volt Sweden (Volt Sverige) is Volt's registered political party in Sweden.
-Michael Holz and Alexander Löf are party leaders and Erik Andrén is treasurer.
-The party campaigned for the 2019 European Parliament elections, but as a write-in party without its own ballot papers, relying on voters to write the party's name on blank ballot papers.
-Volt Sverige received 146 votes in this way.
+Volt Sweden (Volt Sverige) was founded on 2 July 2018.
+As of 2026, Aaron Benzinger and Laura Wiegand serve as co‑chairs, and Bastiaan van Hoorn serves as treasurer.
+The party has local chapters in Stockholm, Gothenburg and Lund.

-In early November 2021, the Ljusnarsberg branch of Liberalerna (The Liberals) announced its intention to become an association and run for Volt in the local elections.
-The party's local elected representative joined Volt, becoming the first and only Volt representative in Sweden.
+Volt Sweden campaigned in the 2019 European Parliament election in Sweden as a write‑in party, relying on voters to manually write its name on blank ballot papers; it received 146 votes in this way.
+The party also participated in the 2022 Swedish general election, receiving 89 votes.
+In the 2024 European Parliament election in Sweden, Volt Sweden again stood as a write‑in option, receiving 388 votes, an increase compared with 2019 but not sufficient to win a seat.

-The party participated in the 2022 Swedish general election and received 89 votes.
-It received 388 votes in the 2024 European Election, not enough to win a seat.
+In early November 2021, the Ljusnarsberg branch of Liberalerna announced its intention to become an independent association and run under Volt in the local elections.
+The branch cited disagreements with the national party's willingness to cooperate with the Sweden Democrats as the main reason for leaving.
+The branch’s locally elected representative, Hendrik Bijloo, subsequently joined Volt, becoming the first Volt representative in Sweden.
+Volt did not retain representation in the 2022 Ljusnarsberg municipal election, receiving 33 votes (1.15 %).